This appendix is normative.

 Establish policies and tools to request that users periodically review keys for validity and currency. |

-With respect to these requirements, federal enterprise systems and keys include what would be considered in scope for PIV guidance, such as government contractors, government employees, and mission partners.
+Federal enterprise systems include those considered in scope for PIV guidance, such as government contractors, government employees, and mission partners.
 It does not include government-to-consumer or public-facing use cases. ↩